YOUSU198/DDD/Code-Style-Guide.md

+A collection of conventions we follow when coding for core

 When contributing new code to the codebase, please follow the following code style guide for consistency and continued ease-of-maintenance!
 Thank you for your help! :rocket:

 # Table of Contents